fstromback/mymake/README.md

 your program as well.
 Secondly: mymake assumes that all source files that are not reachable this way are not needed by your program.
 This is true as long as your are not declaring things in another file than the header file that has the same name as an implementation file.
-If you break this assumption, mymake fails to detect your depencies automatically and needs some help figuring this out.
+If you break this assumption, mymake fails to detect your dependencies automatically and needs some help figuring this out.

 Generally, these assumptions are met as long as you follow the structure usually found in